ProjetCloudLABS/ISEPCLoudBot/README.md

 ### - !pokemonTf \<english pokemon name>
  changes your bot avatar, name to the pokemon and sends you infos
 ### - !pokemonEv
- evolves and changes your bot avatar, name to the pokemon and sends you infos
+ evolves and changes your bot avatar, name to the evolution of your current pokemon and sends you infos
 ### - !weatherToday \<city>
  sends the weather of the given city
 ### - !weatherFuture \<city>